Search This Blog

 In 1846, an anti-slavery society was formed in Lake County.
 Abolitionists promoted the abolishment of slavery.
 Some aided enslaved people on the Underground Railroad.
 The "railroad" wasn’t a railroad at all, but a secret network of safe houses and people who helped enslaved people reach freedom in the north.

-Under the Fugitive Slave Act of 1793, it was illegal to aid runaway slaves.
+Under the Fugitive Slave Act of 1793, it was illegal to aid people seeking freedom from bondage.
 When the act was strengthened in 1850, underground activity greatly increased.
-Though Ohio and Pennsylvania probably saw the most activity, Illinois had a number of underground routes.
+Though Ohio and Pennsylvania probably saw the most activity, Illinois had several underground routes.
 One departed from Chicago taking freedom seekers to Canada by way of the Great Lakes, and another went north over land through the area of Burlington, Wisconsin.

 Photo of Kuhn Family cabin from Browe School History, 1918.
 Dunn Museum 2003.0.36